Call for Papers

 Submission

 Workshop papers should follow the same submission guidelines and instructions for the main conference: IEEE TPS 2025.
-The long paper should not exceed 8 pages, including references.
+We invite original research works that are neither previously published nor under review elsewhere.
+Accepted papers will be published in IEEE Xplore as part of the TPS conference proceedings.
+Submissions are limited to 10 pages for long papers and 5 pages for short papers, including references and appendices.
 Standard IEEE conference paper format should be used.
 The IEEE two-column conference template can be downloaded from here.

 Submit your paper through EasyChair and select the “IEEE DISTILL 2025” Track.